-The real "great replacement" occurred through this process-with concentrations of wealth and power excluding children's rights from universal reproductive models so they could create their own compliant subjects, in increasing numbers to alter-quantitatively and qualitativelypolitical relations in a way that made subjects rather than constituents.
+The real "great replacement" occurred through this process-with concentrations of wealth and power excluding children's rights from universal reproductive models so they could create their own compliant subjects, in increasing numbers to alter-quantitatively and qualitatively-political relations in a way that made subjects rather than constituents.

 Children's rights are not separate from human rights.
+But the UN ensured they seemed so, and allowed subjects born as means to feel like ends by letting them treat others, their children, as means.

-They are the first necessary condition, but were cut out of reproductive rights to avoid disturbing entitlement, with subsequent entitlement and impact fraud now making it harder or more expensive to-as temperatures rise- get children over the threshold they need in entry.
+Children's rights are the first necessary condition, but were cut out of reproductive rights to avoid disturbing entitlement, with subsequent entitlement and impact fraud now making it harder or more expensive to-as temperatures rise- get children over the threshold they need in entry.

-The use of objective standards for a preemptive cause of action for entitlement and impact fraud (arguably the most primary norm) is key here-lest concentrations of wealth and power remain evade liability with language-like procreative autonomy-that allows them to create those who would give the answer they wanted.
+The guard against this is the use of objective standards for a preemptive cause of action for entitlement and impact fraud (arguably the most primary norm) is key here-lest concentrations of wealth and power remain evade liability with language-like procreative autonomy-that allows them to create those who would give the answer they wanted.